We’ve all heard it a thousand times – we’ve got to work smarter, not harder.

 The new setup made the Author Accelerator team five times more productive and infinitely more relaxed every time they get a new writer application.

 Streamlining and supercharging their processes also allowed Author Accelerator to work with more clients without adding significantly to the workload of the team.
-This implementation allowed them to increase their capacity to take on $X worth of clients that they wouldn’t have been able to take on using the old setup.
+This implementation allowed them to increase their capacity to take on double the number of clients that they wouldn’t have been able to take on using the old setup.

 To further put things in perspective, when we first started working with this team they they were hitting their capacity ceiling making $300K a year.
 A few short months after we helped them to open their growth corridor, they were already at $500K.
 And now they are on the way to a $1mln a year with no capacity ceiling in sight.